linsenc/TrafficState/README.md

 For normalization, this work normalizes the reduced feature into bounded integers [0,M].
 This is a traffic control problem specific normalization technique, in order to configuration traffic control hardware.
 Nonetheless, normalization is proved to be crucial to the K nearest neighbor algorithm, as the unit of features does matter to compute the distance.
 This noramlization technique is inspired by the work of Anderson (2015).

-##Write LDA/PCA and normalization equations here.

-Please note that for the sake of illustration, the choice of LDA/PCA parameters and normalization parameters should be done by cross-validation.
-We did not include in the .py file
+Lastly, the parameters of LDA/PCA, i.e., the number of eigenvectors, and and the number M used by the normalziation step needed to be choosen by cross-validation.
+That is, the choice of LDA/PCA parameter and the choice of machine learning model parameters should be done simulteanously. i.e., We compare the performance of a machine learning model under the choice of LDA projection vectors, where we find the best machine learning model and the best PDA dimension through the same cross-validation process.

 ## Modeling building and selection
 1.Try a number of nodels,training and validation